DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Conclusion

 \section{Conclusion}

-We introduce \modelname, a part-aware text-to-3D generation framework that bridges geometric structure and semantic reasoning through collaborative part latent denoising.
-By coupling Duplex Part Latents (DPLs) with Relational Semantic Latents (RSLs), our method jointly models geometry, appearance, and inter-part relations, enabling coherent, interpretable, and controllable 3D synthesis.
+We introduce \modelname, a part-aware text-to-3D generation framework that bridges geometric structure and semantic reasoning through collaborative part-latent denoising.
+By coupling Duplex Part Latents (DPLs) with Relational Semantic Latents (RSLs), \modelnamenc{} jointly models geometry, appearance, and inter-part relations, enabling coherent, interpretable, and controllable 3D synthesis.
 Beyond single-object generation, \modelname enables a broad suite of part-centric applications, including relational part editing and compositional scene generation, highlighting the benefits of explicitly modeling 3D objects through structured, semantically grounded part latents.
-We hope this work motivates future research on controllable 3D generation and the role of structured part representations in more complex embodied or interactive settings.
+An exciting future direction is to extend this formulation to densely entangled structures, such as bushes and other highly intricate objects or scenes.